genieacs/genieacs/docs/api-reference.rst

 API Reference
 =============

-GenieACS expoeses a rich RESTful API through its NBI component.
+GenieACS exposes a rich RESTful API through its NBI component.
 This document serves as a reference for the available APIs.

 This API makes use of MongoDB's query language in some of its endpoints.
 Refer